YosiKariv1/Automate_Simulator/README.md

 2. Navigate to the desired simulator (Finite Automaton, Pushdown Automaton, or Turing Machine).
 3. Define your automaton's parameters (states, transitions, etc.).
 4. Enter the input string and observe the simulation results.

-## 🤝 Contributing

-We welcome contributions to enhance and expand the functionality of these simulators.
-Please follow these steps to contribute:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/YourFeature`).
-3. Make your changes and test them thoroughly.
-4. Commit your changes (`git commit -am 'Add new feature'`).
-5. Push to the branch (`git push origin feature/YourFeature`).
-6. Create a new Pull Request.

 ## 📬 Contact